aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 ### Creating a React component

-In React, components are used to prevent you from repeating yourself or seperating your code into different functions.
+In React, components are used to prevent you from repeating yourself or separating your code into different functions.
 Here we've got a JSX example where we've got two elements inside of a main element. (tip, to return a multi-line and indented variable, wrap it in parentheses)

 ```javascript